Blog

 person feeling pain in the knee

-Some mornings, you don’t realize how much you’re bracing until you move You open your eyes.
+You open your eyes.
 Nothing hurts yet.
 Then you shift your leg.
 A sharp reminder.
 It’s there again.
 You try to sit up slowly.
 One joint resists.
 Another follows.
 You breathe through the pull.
 It’s not unbearable—but it’s always present.
-It’s not unbearable—but…
+It’s not unbearable—but it’s always present You swing your legs down.
+Ankles ache.
+Knees complain.…

 Read more